rybussell/ndphp/README.md

+#19 Dec 2017 Notes
+Loaded a few of the starting files for registration, login, and functions..
+Current coding will be greatly optimized for security/speed.
+Just getting the generic structure started mainly and a lot of the basic coding started so that I can begin to get an idea on what functions will be necessary, tweaked, etc..

 # ndphp
 A (slowly built) fantasy based text RPG, with wizards and dragons and sorcerers and knights, PVP combat, quests, and much, much more.